 Norton International 350cc

-This machine was supplied by the Norton works for the 1933 Manx Grand Prix with a specially tuned engine very similar to the works TT motorcycles.
-In later years the description “Manx” was added to designate such racing machines, but in 1933 it was simply the racing version.
-It was then used in road races and was first raced at Brooklands in 1936 in the Hutchinson Hundred by JB Moss, who became a works AJS rider.
-By the end of 1937 it was becoming uncompetitive in road races so it remained at Brooklands where the rigid frame was not a significant disadvantage and handicap events compensated for its lower engine output.
+This Norton International was first raced at Brooklands in 1936 in the Hutchinson Hundred by JB Moss, who went on to become a works AJS rider.
+By the end of 1937 it was becoming uncompetitive in road races, so it remained at Brooklands where the rigid frame was not a significant disadvantage and handicap events compensated for its lower engine output.

 Loaned by Roger Bird